humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet-toolbar.md

 The spreadsheet toolbar allows bidirectional communiction between VHV and Google Sheets.
-This is particularly useful for editing orchesteral scores, since the instrument label line can be frozen at the top of the sheet while editing within the score.
+This is particularly useful for editing orchesteral scores, since the instrument label line can be frozen at the top of the sheet while editing further down in the score.

 <br><br>